plotly/plotly.py-docs/python/v4-migration.md

 ### Recommended style updates

-#### Renderers framework
-Version 4 introduces a new renderers framework that is a generalization of the `plotly.offline.init_notebook_mode` and `plotly.offline.iplot` functions for displaying figures.
-The `plotly.offline.iplot` function is still available and has been reimplemented on top of the renderers framework, so no changes are required when porting to version 4.
-Going forward, we recommend using the renderers framework directly.
-See [Displaying plotly figures](../renderers) for more information.

 #### Import from `graph_objects` instead of `graph_objs`
 The legacy `plotly.graph_objs` package has been aliased as `plotly.graph_objects` because the latter is much easier to communicate verbally.
 The `plotly.graph_objs` package is still available for backward compatibility.

-#### HTML export
-In version 3, the `plotly.offline.plot` function was used to export figures to HTML files.
-In version 4, this function has been reimplemented on top of the new `to_html` and `write_html` functions from the `plotly.io` module.
-These functions have a slightly more consistent API (see docstrings for details), and going forward we recommend using them directly when performing HTML export.
-When working with a graph object figure, these functions are also available as the `.to_html` and `.write_html` figure methods.